1.

 honours Samuel Bligh a tea planter in Haputale District.
 Its generic

 it was a flycatcher.
-It is the only Sri Lankan endemic listed as
+It was the only Sri Lankan endemic listed as

-Endangered by Birdlife International owing to habitat loss.
+endangered by Birdlife International owing to habitat loss, before Serendib Scops Owl entered the scene.

 19. Spot-winged